NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported. This could change how you access Online Banking.

 The first step to building a retirement savings plan is creating a savings mindset.
 It’s never a good idea to spend your paychecks away every month.
 Start with a holistic view of your spending.
 Separate out critical living expenses from entertainment, shopping and any other wants vs. needs.

 Next, set a budget.
 Decide how much you’ll need for critical expenses every month, how much you can afford to spend on things you want, and how much you can afford to save.
-Online and mobile banking tools like WesBanco’s My Spending automatically categorize your spending.
-Easy budgeting tools like this make it simple to view and understand your spending habits.
+Online and mobile banking tools like WesBanco’s Personal Finance tool tracks spending in all your categories over time to give you helpful insights into your spending habits.
 Once you’re dedicated to sticking to a budget and cultivating a savings mindset, it makes setting bigger goals like creating a retirement savings plan more achievable.

 2. Calculate Your Retirement Savings Goal